groundhoggwp/groundhogg/README.txt

 == Changelog ==

+= 10.0.10.4 =
+* Introduced funnel warnings for date timers with descending dates and dates that are in the past.

 = 10.0.10.3 =
 * Added some mobile compatibility for the funnel view.
 Mostly just for basic edits and funnel reporting purposes.
 * Fixed bug where cron was called a private function.